Wisdom Agent

 We’ve completed phase two of our wisdom agent project.
 (Well, we didn’t test that the UI works yet, so it’s not really completed).

 The wisdom agent is an agentic shell that keeps multiple AI sessions centered around a core philosophy, and that has memory—allowing each new AI session to learn from and build upon previous AI sessions.
 Eventually, we hope to evolve the wisdom agent into a self-developing AI.
-But the shell itself we envision as having many uses besides our main one–which is creating AIs that help humans as individuals and in groups grow in wisdom and create and maintain systems (be they technological, organizational, governing, etc) that select for wisdom rather than folly.
-For example, companies could use the basic structure to help keep all their work centered around their company values and approved protocols.
-Or it could be used to create learning tools that help users to continue to build upon previous knowledge (be it in math, foreign languages, etc).
+This project’s mission is to create agentic shells and (we hope, in the fulness of time) LLMs that help humans as individuals and in groups grow in wisdom while creating and maintaining systems (be they technological, organizational, governing, etc) that help them select for wisdom rather than folly.

-Right now the wisdom agent can adhere to a core philosophy (Core), and reference longer explanations of the philosophy as needed (Pure Love & Something Deeperism / Shared Something Deeperims / Wisdom Meme & AI).
-All of that was written almost entirely by us humans and fictional characters.
-The wisdom agent can also refer to additional guides that were written either largely or in part by Claude: Limits outlines AI’s limitations when it comes to growing human wisdom, and how it might navigate them; Rubic is a template for the self-reflection reports the agent creates at the end of each session.
+The current wisdom agent may also refer to additional guides that were written either largely or in part by Claude: Limits outlines AI’s limitations when it comes to growing human wisdom, and how it might navigate them; and Rubic is a template for the self-reflection reports the agent creates at the end of each session.

 Here’s today’s conversation (First Conversation) and reflection (First Reflection).